flathub-infra/documentation/docs/03-for-team-members/01-review.md

 - Ensure it uses proper permissions, ask to submit linter exceptions if needed.
 - Do a test build before merge.
+- In general, for the domain `example.com` obtained from the rDNS ID, we should verify that the submitter controls the domain or the website or in case of community repackages - that the domain is related to upstream and the website mentions the app or its authors etc.

+## Special app-id rules

+- `org.gnome` ID is moderated, [this list](https://gitlab.gnome.org/Teams/Releng/AppOrganization/-/blob/main/data/registered-app-ids.yml)
+   provides the current applications that are allowed to use it.
+- Apps belonging to a group [here](https://invent.kde.org/explore/groups?page=1) are allowed to use `org.kde` IDs. flathub/kde team should be cc-ed for `org.kde.` submissions.

 Once the PR ready to be merged you can use the merge command to merge the submission.
 The syntax is